-PHAs have discretion in the development of policies pertaining to the keeping of pets in public housing units.
-This Chapter explains SRHA's policies on the keeping of pets and any criteria or standards pertaining to the policy.
-The rules adopted are reasonably related to the legitimate interest of SRHA to provide a decent, safe and sanitary living environment for all tenants, to protect and preserve the physical condition of the property, and to preserve the financial interest of SRHA.
+This chapter explains the PHA's policies on the keeping of pets and describes any criteria or standards pertaining to the policies.
+The rules adopted are reasonably related to the legitimate interest of the PHA to provide a decent, safe and sanitary living environment for all tenants, and to protect and preserve the physical condition of the property, as well as the financial interest of the PHA.